 Parliamentary Insider for March 2019

 Parliamentary Insider for March 2019 brings monthly analyses of the work of the National Assembly of the Republic of Serbia, including law summaries and key novelties introduced by the adopted laws.
 A part of the opposition MPs carried on with their boycott in March as well, and in the Assembly Hall, the abuse of procedures and discussions on topics unrelated to the agenda continued.
 The agenda included two proposals from the opposition party League of Social Democrats of Vojvodina MPs.Download PDF

 CRTA recommendations for improving the electoral conditions by 2020

 In this document, we have mentioned only those recommendations that CRTA believes could be implemented by the time of 2020 elections, with the help of the political will and understanding between the relevant actors, as these recommendations realisation would be an essential start for systematic and complete improvement of election process quality.Download PDF

 View all publications

-Civic media that holds politicians and public officials to account
+A civic media calling politicians and public officials to accountability for public say.

 Citizens on Watch